A Drupal Primer for Marketers

 We’ve had customers who have tripled traffic in weeks after upgrading from another platform.
 Drupal has competitive advantages from site-wide optimizations like Schema or AMP that put clients on the cutting edge of SEO.
 The benefits are reaching higher rankings quicker and more traffic.

-Unlike previous versions, Drupal 8 began scheduled feature releases at six-month intervals.
+Drupal now also has scheduled feature releases at six-month intervals.
 Which means we don’t have to wait around for years if a new technology like responsive design, HTML 5, or CSS 3 comes along.

 Key Drupal Concepts